 1. Remove your cartridge filter.
 During the cleanser process keep your filter out of the spa.

-3. Let the spa, with water at least 32 degrees C (90°F), circulate for a minimum of 8 hours per day for five days.
+3. Let the spa, with water at least 32 degrees C (90°F), circulate for a minimum of 8 hours.

-4. After five days, turn off the electrical power to the spa, drain the water, and flush the spa with fresh water.
+4. Then, turn off the electrical power to the spa, drain the water, and flush the spa with fresh water.
 Put a hose in the filter area and fill the tub up to the foot-well area, then drain and clean the well.
 This will aid in completely flushing contaminants from your spa.